Best (& Worst) States to Buy Investment Property in 2025

 Best states to buy investment property - Idaho

 Known as the Gem State, Idaho is a gem to live in.
-Even if potatoes aren’t appealing, there are plenty of other reasons Idaho is desirable.
+Even if potatoes aren’t appealing, Idaho is desirable for plenty of other reasons.
 There are state parks everywhere and less than two million people throughout.
-Crime rates are also some of the lowest in the nation, even in bigger cities like Boise.
+Crime rates are also among the nation’s lowest, even in bigger cities like Boise.

-Looking at the numbers, Idaho’s median household income nearly crosses $59,000.
+The numbers show Idaho’s median household income nearly crosses $59,000.
 This value shifts upwards by over 8% each year.
-The state has a booming economy with one of the best employment rankings in the United States.
+The state has a booming economy and one of the best employment rankings in the United States.

-Property values see a steady rise, moving from $230,000 to over $250,000 in just a year’s time.
-Renters typically pay $900 for lodging and make up 28.4% of the total population.
-It’s clear homes are being rented and sold, as the population steadily increases by 2% year over year.
-Moreover, it’s also the best state for real estate in the U.S.
+Property values steadily rise from $230,000 to over $250,000 in just a year.
+Renters typically pay $900 for lodging, making up 28.4% of the total population.
+It’s clear homes are being rented and sold as the population grows by 2% year over year.
+It’s also the best state for real estate in the U.S.

 3. North Carolina

 North Carolina looks to impress with a nice mix of beachfront and mountains.
-There’s an abundance of things to do outdoors, and the weather cooperates for most of the year.
-Colleges and universities are some of the best in the country, right alongside healthcare options.
+There are abundant outdoor activities, and the weather cooperates for most of the year.
+Colleges and universities are some of the country’s best, alongside healthcare options.
 Residents never have to go far to find good food or southern hospitality.

 The state boasts a thriving job market, especially in top cities like Charlotte and Raleigh.
 Fortune 500 companies litter the cities, drawing in top talent.
-Even so, median property values across the state come in at $183,200, significantly lower than the national average.
+Even so, median property values across the state are $183,200, significantly lower than the national average.
 Median household income is closer to the standard at $56,600.
-Both numbers are increasing nearly 7% per year.
+Both numbers are increasing by nearly 7% per year.

 Property taxes are near the country’s midpoint of 0.90%.
-Residents have to deal with a fixed 5.25% for better or worse.
-34.7% of the state’s population are renters, costing them on average $1,234 per month.
+Residents have to deal with a fixed 5.25%, for better or worse.
+34.7% of the state’s population are renters, and their rent costs them an average $1,234 per month.
 This number is over 20% higher than it was in just 2021.

 4. Florida